Creativeans

-Creativeans Pte Ltd is a branding and design consultancy based in Singapore, Milan, Vancouver and Jakarta.
-The company is co-founded by Kimming Yap and Yulia Saksen, and works across disciplines from branding, business design, product design, packaging design to visual communication.
+Creativeans is a branding and design consultancy based in Singapore, Milan, and Jakarta.
+The company is co-founded by Kimming Yap and Yulia Saksen, and works across disciplines from branding, UI/UX Design, packaging design, communication design, business design, product design, experience design, sustainable design to corporate training.

 Creativeans' work has been on display in museums including Triennale Design Museum and Musée d’Art Moderne de la Ville de Paris, and featured in business and design publications such as Elle Decor, The Business Times, Cubes, Dwell and art4d.

 From 2011 to 2012, they curated Treasures of the Little Red Dot - an exhibition held in Milan Furniture Fair that showcases design objects inspired by Singapore's culture.
+Creativeans also received a special mention at the Salone Satellite Award 2012 for Pod.
+Pod is a fabric-reinforced polypropylene food container, recognised for its creative use of materials.

 In April 2013, Creativeans is one of the seven design companies selected by Singapore Furniture Industries Council to represent Singapore at Milan, Tortona Design Week where they presented new designs for brands Artifeq and NUUZO.
 In April 2017, Creativeans once again represented Singapore at Shenzhen Design Week - Global "City of Design".

+In 2017, Creativeans released the book titled 'Are You Brand Dead?'

 In 2022, Creativeans launched Singapore's first antimicrobial Chinese red packet design for Filos Community Services to support the needy in the community.

+In September 2022, Creativeans marked their 10th anniversary by hosting 'Ten Designs in a New Decade' exhibition, which was held as part of Singapore Design Week 2022.
+The event was also attended by Senior Minister of State for Foreign Affairs, Ms. Sim Ann.

+In 2023, Creativeans initiated the Care For Each Otter campaign in collaboration with the Jane Goodall Institute Singapore (JGIS).
+The objective was to enhance public awareness and knowledge concerning wildlife conservation in Singapore.
+This campaign was implemented as a component of their Chinese New Year fundraising initiative.